In the battle to improve menopause symptoms, your easiest starting point is your diet.

 Green leafy vegetables are packed full of calcium.
 The calcium is easily absorbed by the body and is, in fact, more easily absorbed than the calcium in milk.
 Spinach, however, is high in oxalates which makes it difficult for our bodies to absorb the high levels of calcium it contains.
 Don’t discount it though as it has other fabulous nutrients.

-Nuts and seeds are powerhouses that are loaded with good stuff to help ease our journey through menopause.
+Nuts and seeds are powerhouses that are loaded with good stuff to help ease our journey through perimenopause and menopause.
 High in healthy fats, zinc, magnesium, potassium, and calcium, these superfoods are a great addition to your diet.